ravi-cheetiralaav/ghcp-bus-analyst-demo/DEMO_GUIDE_BA.md

 ## Part 1: Adding Comments to Code (Documenting Methods & Functions)

-### Step 1.1: Add XML Documentation to AuthenticationService
+### Step 1.1: Add Documentation to AuthenticationService

 **File to Open:** `ExpenseTracker/Services/AuthenticationService.vb`

 **Prompt for Copilot Chat:**
 ```
-Add XML documentation comments to all public methods in this file.
+Add  documentation comments to all public methods in this file.
 Include:
 - Summary of what each method does
 - Parameter descriptions
 - Return value descriptions